Extending Partitions and File Systems of a System Disk on Linux (fdisk)

 Creating a New Partition

-The following example shows you how to make use of the additional capacity of a system disk attached to a server by creating a new partition.
+The following example shows you how to use the additional capacity of a system disk attached to a server by creating a new partition.
 The system disk already has the /dev/vda1 partition, which is mounted on /.
 In the following operations, new partition /dev/vda2 will be created and mounted on /opt.
 During this process, services are not interrupted.

 - Run the following command to view the disk partition information: